calpoly-iandunn/csc473/project/part2.md

 You code must include implementation of camera transforms and multiple objects.
 Specific technologies that must be supported are computation of:

-- the shading for opaque non-reflective objects using two different BRDFs (you will need to implement the Blinn-Phong model and your choice of an alternative shading model (e.g. Cook-Torrance)).
+- the shading for opaque non-reflective objects using two different BRDFs (you will need to implement the Blinn-Phong model and the Cook-Torrance model).
   [See Here.](https://en.wikipedia.org/wiki/Bidirectional_reflectance_distribution_function)
   Your shading must use the light and material properties specified in the pov file.
   In order to switch between the two different BRDF models use a command line option (see "program execution" below)